Valentin-Gauthier/NER/README.md

 - ✅ It could also be very interesting to replace the single text file generated for CasEN with several ‘collection’ type files, grouping EPGs from the same collection together.
 We can probably imagine a more coherent result for the use of generic graphs in this case.

+- ✅ We could also analyse the file containing the descriptions a little more and devise a system for deleting descriptions that are the same, to reduce the workload afterwards.
+While keeping the information to be able to put the entities with the right descriptions in afterwards.

 - Adding exlude words to the dictionary for PERs.

 - The `priority` system could also be further improved and extended.